iotaledger/documentation/channels/0.1/get-started/design-the-workflow.md

 All message types include the `link` property, which you can use to get the channel address (`appinst`) and message identifier (`msgid`).
 :::

-Subscribers can then get the message from the commmunication channel and process it, using the corresponding `unwrap()` method.
+Subscribers can then get the message from the commmunication channel and process it, using the message type's corresponding `unwrap()` method.

 ```rust
 subscriber.unwrap_announcement(parsed_message);